Thanks for swinging by. Have a nice day!

 - Looking to understand portion control: It’s no secret that portion sizes in America are growing.
 You might be shocked to see how much an ounce of potato chips really is when you weigh it on a food scale.
 Logging the number of servings you have of a food can be a big eye-opener in understanding what a single serving looks like compared to what many of us are used to eating.

 - Curious about the nutritional value of certain foods: Calorie counting, and especially the apps that support it today, can give you an overview of macros (fat, protein, and carbohydrates) which are essential to understand if you’re trying to lose weight.
 You may uncover that 85% of your calories come from carbs which can lead to a few easy dietary substitutions.

-- Trying to identify trends: If you’re “doing all the right things” when it comes to eating healthy, but some days you still feel a bit of brain fog, fatigue, or irritability, tracking food and counting calories can help you to identify trigger foods and any patterns you may be pushing to the back of your mind.
+- Trying to identify trends: If you’re “doing all the right things” when it comes to eating healthy, but some days you still feel a bit of brain fog, fatigue, or irritability, tracking food and counting calories can help you to identify trigger foods and any patterns.
 Through my food tracking experience, I confirmed that I have a horrible sweet tooth that takes hold every night after dinner if I don’t keep it in check.
 I now keep better options available (what’s up, popcorn, strawberries, and chocolate-covered almonds) when I know I’ll get the craving post-dinner.

 The Case for Avoiding the Count